 Senate Bill (SB) 350, passed by the California Legislature in 2015 and codified as Public Utilities Code sections 454.51 and 454.52, established the 2030 targets for energy efficiency (EE) and the renewable portfolio standard (RPS).
-The law requires an increase of California's RPS target from 33 percent by 2020 to 50 percent by 2030 and the cost-effective doubling of EE savings by 2030.
 In addition, SB 350 requires the California Public Utilities Commission (CPUC) to establish an integrated resource planning process to ensure that load serving entities (LSEs) in the state shape their future energy portfolios to meet California's clean energy goals in a reliable and cost-effective manner.

 On September 10, 2018, Governor Brown signed into law SB 100 that accelerates the RPS target to 50 percent by 2026 and increases the RPS target to 60 percent by 2030.
 SB 100 also creates a separate state policy that requires 100 percent of all retail sales of electricity to serve end-use customers and 100 percent of electricity procured to serve state agencies to come from RPS eligible or zero carbon resources by 2045.